11 Questions To Ask Yourself When You Start Running

 Sadly, beer does not qualify.
 Alcohol (definitely) and coffee and tea (probably, depending on your daily intake) are likely to dehydrate you even more if you drink them out of moderation.

-6. How fast should I run when i first start to run?
+6. How fast should I run when i first start running?

 As slow as possible.
-Fast running in the beginning will increase a risk of injuries, slow running will minimise it.
+Fast running in the beginning will increase the risk of runner’s injuries, slow running will minimise it.
 Slow running will also build up your stamina and cardio system.
 Slow is good, nothing wrong with the slow.

 Top marathon runners spend big chunks of their training running slow, and those guys should know.